wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 You can also see how data is used by specific accounts or groups, based on the [ingestion policies](ingestion_policies.thml) that you create.

+{% include note.html content="The new Usage Portal and Ingestion Policy functionality is currently available to some of our customers.
+It will become available to all customers within the next releases."%}

 ## How to Use the Usage Summary Dashboard

 You can navigate to the Usage Summary dashboard to get an overview of the ingested and scanned data over a certain month (up to 25 months back).